 Edinburgh Legal Education Trust Scholarships for PhD

-The award will cover Tuition Fees at the Home/EU rate and a maintenance award (currently £15,009).
-In addition, a limited amount of assistance may be given by the Trust in respect of research expenses, but this will not normally exceed £400 in a year.
-The scholarship is awarded for one year in the first instance, but will be renewed annually for a further two years, subject to satisfactory progress.
+The scholarship will cover tuition fees at the UK level and provide a stipend with the same value as a studentship awarded by UKRI, approximately £15,590 per year.
+In addition, a limited amount of assistance may be given by the Trust in respect of research expenses, but this will not normally exceed £400 in a year

 Choice of Topic

 Applicants are free, indeed expected, to choose their own topic.
 The emphasis, however, should be on legal doctrine rather than on, for example, legal theory or socio-legal issues.
 Historical or comparative perspectives are welcome.
 A list of possible topics is given in the Appendix but there are many others.
-Professor Kenneth Reid, the Scholarship Administrator, would be happy to give informal advice.
-Examples of the type of work that the Trustees are willing to fund may be found in six PhD theses now published as books: Ross Gilbert Anderson, Assignation; Andrew J M Steven, Pledge and Lien; Craig Anderson, Possession of Corporeal Moveables; Jill Robbie, Private Water Rights; Daniel J Carr, Ideas of Equity; and Chathuni Jayathilaka, Sale and the Implied Warranty of Soundness.
+Professor Kenneth Reid or Professor Andrew Steven, the Scholarship Administrators, would be happy to give informal advice.
+Examples of the type of work that the Trustees are willing to fund may be found in nine PhD theses now published by the Trust as books:

 The Trustees reserve full discretion to offer, or not to offer, a scholarship.